Hazel1994/Prims_algorithm/README.md

 number of vertexes : 4
 number of edges: 5

-Enter the number of first and second vertex and also the value of its their edge 1 2 3
+Enter the number of first and second vertex and also the value of  their edge 1 2 3

-Enter the number of first and second vertex and also the value of its their edge 1 3 6
+Enter the number of first and second vertex and also the value of  their edge 1 3 6

-Enter the number of first and second vertex and also the value of its their edge 1 4 9
+Enter the number of first and second vertex and also the value of  their edge 1 4 9

-Enter the number of first and second vertex and also the value of its their edge 2 4 6
+Enter the number of first and second vertex and also the value of  their edge 2 4 6

-Enter the number of first and second vertex and also the value of its their edge 3 4 2
+Enter the number of first and second vertex and also the value of  their edge 3 4 2

 here is an example of running the program :
 ![Alt text](https://github.com/Hazel1994/Prims_algorithm/blob/master/images/p1.png)